KERIST/express_simple/README.md

-# express_simple
-Just a simple express server
+# Simple express server
+How to make it work?
+ > npm install
+ > npm start
+Server works at localhost:8000 by default